-I am so thankful that there is no pressing reason for my to introduce this potentially huge issue to my 9 year old.
-She does not need a smart phone because she is with me the large majority of the day.
+I am so thankful that there is no pressing reason for me to introduce this potentially huge issue to my 9-year-old.
+She does not need a smartphone because she is with me the large majority of the day.

 She has definitely asked for one, and we do intend to get her one when she needs it – but that’s definitely not now.

 As a homeschooling parent, I relish the ability to have more flexibility and time to make a decision about this issue.

 Traditional schools need to test in order to show teachers if the kids are learning and retaining information.
 With 20-30 kids in a class, you could easily miss a kid who isn’t getting a concept.